hedgenull/mochascript/docs/README.md

-# Echo*: Getting Started
+# Echo* Documentation

-Echo* is a simple, dynamically typed, very basic language to learn, and here I'll explain the basics of the language.
+Echo* is a simple, dynamically typed, very basic language that doesn't really serve any special purpose.
+I made it for fun and profit.
+However, despite its lack of new features, you should still learn it.

 ## 1: Basic Math + Numbers